onlabsorg/olojs/docs/api/file-store.md

 await fileStore.deleteAll("/path/to/dir");
 ```

-When the dirctory doesn't exist, it will return silently
+When the dirctory doesn't exist, the method will return silently.